Morgandri1/mkprj/README.md

 # mkprj
 mkprj is a simple cli utility to make project creation more seamless.
 It allows you to create a project with most language's templates and then open it in your favorite editor.
+The primary purpose of this tool is to unify template bootstrapping to one command.

 ### This project seems pointless
 It is, to be honest.
 But, I find the commands ran just to start a new project are enough of a point of friction (for me) to warrant a tool like this.
 I hope you find it useful too.